bpulidob/ehyout/README.md

 by Pulido B., Franco-Pereira A.M., Lillo R.E., and Scheipl F.

-The Figures included in the paper are available in the plots folder and the code needed to generate them is available in code folder in the following way:
+The Figures included in the paper are available in the plots folder and the code needed to generate them is available in the code folder in the following way:

 - Section 3:
   - Up to Section 3.1 including Appendix A: plots_paper.R